-How will the Stimulus check payments be made by the IRS?
+How will the Stimulus check payments be made?

 [IRS Updates] – The IRS has confirmed that payments for most working Americans are expected to be calculated and deposited or mailed via check based on 2018 or 2019 federal tax filing payment details.
 Most people won’t need to take any action and the IRS will calculate and automatically send the economic stimulus payment to those eligible.
 The Treasury department, under which the IRS falls has also created a website/portal for those who are not required to file U.S. income taxes or who have to change payment information (e.g direct deposit information).

 For those who have not yet filed their return for 2019, the IRS will use information from their 2018 tax filing to calculate the payment.
 The economic impact payment will be deposited directly into the same banking account reflected on the last valid return filed.
 So if your 2018 information is out of date or your income situation changed in 2019, make sure you file, even if you have no taxes due (start filing for free with TurboTax).

 The IRS has confirmed that the distribution of economic impact payments (stimulus checks) has started and millions of Americans should have their stimulus check payment by now.
 Note that this will likely only apply to those receiving the payment via direct deposit (in line with how they get their tax refund or Social security check today).
 You can see the status of your stimulus check payment on the IRS Get My Payment portal.

 - Direct Deposit payments will generally be deposited 2 to 3 days after the IRS confirms income eligibility for the payout.

 - Physical checks will take at least 6 to 8 weeks to be mailed out.